RichardBrown384/riscos-artworks-js/docs/README.md

 The cap style enumeration coincides exactly with that of !Draw.

-When an Artworks file doesn't specify a start line cap then !AWViewer defaults to start butt caps.
+When an ArtWorks file doesn't specify a start line cap then !AWViewer defaults to start butt caps.

 Setting the cap style to a value not in the enumeration will result in !AWViewer not rendering paths.